- Parks and Facilities

 Golden Gate Park- Skatin' Place

-A popular destination for local and visiting roller skaters alike, Skatin' Place in Golden Gate Park is located on JFK Drive near 6th Avenue and Fulton.
+A popular destination for local and visiting roller skaters alike, Skatin' Place in Golden Gate Park is located along the JFK Promenade near 6th Avenue and Fulton.

-A ground mural featuring a golden roller skate surrounded by a psychedelic pattern may add new color to a legendary skating spot in Golden Gate Park after the San Francisco Recreation and Park Commission voted unanimously to approve the final design in December 2021
+A new ground mural featuring a golden roller skate surrounded by a psychedelic pattern adds new color to a legendary skating spot.

 The project is a collaboration between the San Francisco Recreation and Park Department and David Miles Jr., founder of the Church of 8 Wheels and longtime skating advocate and steward of Skatin’ Place.
 The Church of 8 Wheels and Rec and Park hosted two community meetings to solicit feedback and ideas on design proposals.